 You might see the following in a hive that succumbed to Nosema:

-Like with any extra frames and boxes, be sure to store your woodenware so that it is dry and protected from mice, wax moths, and other pests.
+Like with any extra frames and boxes, store your woodenware so that it is dry and protected from mice, wax moths, and other pests.
 You can use these frames and boxes to repopulate your apiary later in the spring.
-Bees are remarkably good housekeepers and can clean very messy-looking combs very effectively.
-The only exception to this is if you think your bees died from Nosema.
-Since the fungus spores can contaminate frames of comb, some beekeepers prefer to dispose of feces-stained frames to reduce the disease threat faced by their next colony.
+Bees are remarkably good housekeepers and can effectively clean very messy-looking combs.
+The only exception to this is if you think your bees died from Nosema: Since the fungus spores can contaminate frames of comb, some beekeepers prefer to dispose of feces-stained frames to reduce the disease threat faced by their next colony.

 By doing post-mortem checks to determine how your bees died, you can switch up your management techniques to prevent the same thing from happening in the future.
-By learning what went wrong, you can grow and become an even better beekeeper.
+Learning what went wrong helps you grow and become an even better beekeeper.
 Explore our Beekeeping Guide for more expert advice about colony health.